 A common movie-goer question is, "Where is the best place to sit?"
 Preferences vary, but there is an optimal place to experience the sound system in most theaters.
 Choose a row about two thirds of the distance from the screen to the back of the theater.
 Try to sit one or two seats from the exact center of the row.
 The reason is that most sound technicians check the audio levels from the center seat about two thirds back from the screen.
 Since the sound from right and left speakers are equalized for the center, you want to sit slightly off-center to enhance the stereo effect.

-For more information on movie screens and related topics, check out the links on the next page.
+For more information on movie screens and related topics, check out the links below.